EdDataScienceEES/tutorial-kingakaszap/workflow/draft.md

 -   First, open RStudio,

+    Open RStudio, and click on `File/New File/R Script`.

+-   Introduce your script

+    It is good practice to "introduce your code" - so that anyone who may look at it knows immediately whose work it is, when was it created, and what purpose.
+It is also useful if you ever want to look back on your work, or find a specific script.

+    ```{r}
+    #Describing communities - feel free to change the title of your script!
+    #Your Name
+    #Date
+    #Any other comments you want to add

+    ```

 -   set up working directory

--   import data (CSV?
-Excel?)

 Loading libraries

-Before we start working with our data, we need to load the libraries we will be using throughout the script.
+Before we start working with our data, we need to load any libraries we will be using throughout the script.
+We actually only need one.

 ```{r}
 library (tidyverse) # contains packages dplyr for efficient data manipulation,